richardcalahan/mongoid_listable/README.md

     end

-In this example, there are two `has_many` relations defined between and user and photos.
+In this example, there are two `has_many` relations defined between a user and photos.
 Each photo belonging to a user will obtain two position fields: `featured_by_user_position` and `kodaked_by_user_position`.

 You can optionally override the name of the position column: